physicsbb/BookOfPhysics/_sources/Portfolio/Phys128Lab.md

 # Senior Lab Experiment: Laser Diode Spectroscopy

 ## Structure of this lab:
-You are given a set of instruments, which include 90/10 and 50/50 beam splitters, total mirrors, photodetectors, and an IR external cacvity laser.
+You are given a set of instruments, which include 90/10 and 50/50 beam splitters, total mirrors, photodetectors, and an IR external cavity laser.

 ## Goal:
 - To observe the Doppler-Free Spectra of Rb gas cell.